This will be the BEST, the easiest, and the most authentic Homemade Indian Garam Masala recipe you will ever taste--in just 5 minutes.

-This recipe for Homemade Garam Masala was adapted from my favorite Indian cookbook, Raghavan Iyer's 660 Curries.
-If you love to cook and are willing to spend a little extra time to make sure everything is made fresh and authentically, this is the one to choose.
+This recipe for Homemade Garam Masala was adapted from my favorite Indian cookbook, Raghavan Iyer's 660 curries.

 If you plan to cook any of my Indian recipes, you will notice that I use this Garam Masala as a substitute for whole spices very often.

 While traditional Indian cuisine involves the use of many whole spices, most non-Indians are not used to eating around whole spices.
 I use this as a substitute for a lot of different spices.

 I urge you to take the 5 minutes to make this Indian garam masala.
 Not only will it improve the flavors in your cooking, but it will also ensure your cooking tastes exactly like what I cook in my own kitchen!

 The best places to get all the spices are either Whole Foods, Central Market, Sprouts, or other stores that have spice bins, or an Indian grocery store.

 I suggest you get whole spices because not only do they keep fresh for a year, but if you get the spices for this mix, you will be able to make many of the other spice mixes that I have listed on this blog.

 I am a strong proponent of grinding my own spices, so I have a whole selection of homemade spice mixes right here.

 What Does Garam Masala Mean?

 In Hindi, the word Garam means hot.
 Masala is a ubiquitous term used to refer to any sort of spice mix.